Alnarra/Tame-The-World/minecraft/readme.txt

 Waila by ProfMobius
 Waila Harvestability by squeek502
 Witchery by Emoniph - Granted
+YAMBST by Commador
 Zombie Awareness by Corosauce

 Changelog
 Version 0.1.9 (In Development)
 Mods Added
- - Aroma Backup (Some Might ask why if I had Aroma Core this hasn't been there all along and that's a damn good question) Mods Updated
+ - Aroma Backup
+ - YAMPST
+ - UpdateCheckerMod
+Mods Updated
  - Updated Chisel (Was 2.9.3.9 now 2.9.4.10)
  - Updated Forbidden Magic (Was 0.57 now 0.572)